Example: Job Scheduling

 )

-# Objective: Minimize total tardiness
+# Objective: To minimize the total delay

 if __name__ == "__main__":

-processing_times = [2, 3, 4, 1, 5]
+proc_times = [2, 3, 4, 1, 5]

-deadlines = [4, 7, 8, 5, 10]
+dead_lines = [4, 7, 8, 5, 10]

-for i in range(len(processing_times)):
+for i in range(len(proc_times)):

-completion = solution[f"completionTime_{i}"]
+comp = solution[f"completionTime_{i}"]

-tardiness = solution[f"tardiness_{i}"]
+tard = solution[f"tardiness_{i}"]

-print(f"Job {i+1}: Completion Time = {completion}, Tardiness = {tardiness}")
+print(f"Job {i+1}: Completion Time = {comp}, Tardiness = {tard}")

-print(f"Total tardiness: {solution.total_tardiness}")
+print(f"\nTotal tardiness: {solution.total_tardiness}")

 Results